Emrehan Gedikli

-Emrehan Gedikli (born 25 April 2003) is a German professional footballer who plays as a forward for Austrian Bundesliga club Austria Lustenau, on loan from Trabzonspor.
+Emrehan Gedikli (born 25 April 2003) is a professional footballer who plays as a forward for Belgian club Eupen in the Challenger Pro League, on loan from Turkish club Konyaspor.
+Born in Germany, he represented it internationally on junior levels before deciding to represent Turkey.

 Club career

 Gedikli made his professional debut for Bayer Leverkusen in the UEFA Europa League on 26 November 2020, coming on as a substitute in the 80th minute for Karim Bellarabi against Israeli Premier League side Hapoel Be'er Sheva.
 The home match finished as a 4–1 win for Leverkusen.

 On 7 February 2022, Gedikli signed a 4.5-year deal with Turkish side Trabzonspor.

 On 18 January 2023, he joined Austrian club Austria Lustenau on loan until the end of the season.

+On 14 September 2023, Gedikli signed a three-year contract with Konyaspor.

 International career

 Gedikli has represented Germany at all youth international levels from the under-15 set-up, all the way up to the under-19 national team.

 In 2022, he accepted a call-up from the Turkish under-21 national team.